vivaria/edisonrul.ing/docs/source/cards/g/gyaku-gire-panda.md

 ### Card Rulings

-●When Gyaku-Gire Panda is equipped with Rod of the Mind's Eye and attacks, the Battle Damage is 1000 points.
+*   When Gyaku-Gire Panda is equipped with Rod of the Mind's Eye and attacks, the Battle Damage is 1000 points.